Nashville school shooter hid seven guns bought from five stores from parents

 Officials said that Hale wasn’t on the radar of law enforcement ahead of the shooting, according to the Associated Press.

+“We had absolutely no idea” Hale was a danger to the community, the chief said, according to the BBC.

-Nashville police chief John Drake said on Tuesday that police had spoken to Hale’s family, who said that Hale had been treated for an “emotional disorder”.
+Chief Drake said on Tuesday that police had spoken to Hale’s family, who said that Hale had been treated for an “emotional disorder”.

 “Law enforcement knew nothing about the treatment,” the chief said.